any-docs/css/content/reference/properties/overscroll-behavior-block/index.md

 ### Preventing block overscrolling

 In this demo we have two block-level boxes, one inside the other.
-The outer box has a large {{cssxref("height")}} set on it so the page will scroll vertically.
-The inner box has a small {{cssxref("width")}} (and `height`) set on it so it sits comfortably inside the viewport, but its content is given a large `height` so it will also scroll vertically.
+The outer box has a large `height` set on it so the page will scroll vertically.
+The inner box has a small `width` (and `height`) set on it so it sits comfortably inside the viewport, but its content is given a large `height` so it will also scroll vertically.

 By default, when the inner box is scrolled and a scroll boundary is reached, the whole page will begin to scroll, which is probably not what we want.
 To avoid this happening in the block direction, we've set `overscroll-behavior-block: contain` on the inner box.